amit-saini-21/Tasks-manager/README.md

 | DELETE | `/api/tasks/<int:task_id>` | Yes | Delete a single task owned by the authenticated user. | None |
 | DELETE | `/api/tasks/bulk` | Yes | Delete multiple tasks by ID. | `task_ids` as a list |

+## Ownership Model

+- Authenticated routes use the `user_id` from the JWT token, not a client-supplied value.
+- Notes and tasks are always filtered by the current user's `user_id`.
+- Create, update, delete, and bulk operations are restricted to records owned by that `user_id`.
+- The API never expects `user_id` in request bodies for protected note or task operations.

 ## Example Requests